-The worse epidemic of canine Parvo experienced in the last 22 years is plaguing the Mdzananda Animal Clinic in Khaylitsha.
+The worse epidemic of canine Parvo experienced in the last 22 years is plaguing the Mdzananda Animal Clinic in Khayelitsha.

-The animal care organisation says is it the highest number of cases experienced since the exsistence of the clinic.
+The animal care organisation says is it the highest number of cases experienced since the existence of the clinic.

-Canine Parvocirus is a highly contagious viral illness that specifically affects dogs.
+Canine Parvo virus is a highly contagious viral illness that specifically affects dogs.
 The illness spreads through feces of infected dogs and can often become fatal once caught.